 Thirty years ago no one considered Texas to be a viable wine region, but like wine, time changes everything.
 Now with more than 300 wineries, Texas is the fifth largest producer of wine in the United States.
-It boasts eight different wine regions (AVAs) with the Texas Hill Country AVA being the second most visited in the US, only behind Napa.
+It boasts eight different wine regions (AVAs) with the Texas Hill Country AVA being the second most visited in the US, only behind Napa Valley.

 I had the opportunity to spend some time in the Texas Hill Country this summer sipping and soaking in the local wines.
 (Make sure to check out my Texas Hill Country guide.)
 During my visit I had a chance to see several Texas Hill Country wineries and interview Paul V Bonarrigo of Messina Hof, the most awarded winery in the Southwest.